TheLokj/WizardEye/README.md

 | read_4								   | true     | bos_taurus | Ruminantia     |
 | read_5								   | true    | bos_taurus,ovis_aries           | Ruminantia     |
 | read_6								   | false    |          |      |

+With `--export-bam`, WizardEye produces two more files:

+- a BAM `excluded` with the reads excluded by the filtration,
+- a BAM `filtered` with the reads kept by the filtration,

 ### Export a mask